Managed Endpoints API

 🚧

-The "customer_ids" field is required and must contain at least one valid customer ID.
+The customer_ids field is required and must contain at least one valid customer ID.
 The params field is optional.
-However, if it is specified, it must be a JSON object (see the Request parameters section).
+If specified, it must be a JSON object.
+See the request parameters section for details.

-If you use customer_id that doesn't exist in Bloomreach Engagement, it will create a new customer.
-This allows you to show templates even to new/"non-existent" customers directly from the Managed endpoint.
+If you use a customer_id that doesn't exist in Bloomreach, it creates a new customer.
+This lets you show templates to new or non-existent customers directly from the managed endpoint.

 {